skdelphix/maskdocs/docs/index.md

 ![](./media/image1.png)

-# How Delphix Discovers Sensitive Data
+# How Delphix Identifies Sensitive Data

-Our platform helps you quickly discover your organization’s sensitive data.
-This sensitive data discovery is done using two different methods, column level profiling and data level profiling.
+Our platform helps you quickly identify your organization’s sensitive data.
+This sensitive data identification is done using two different methods, column level profiling and data level profiling.

 **Column Level Profiling**

-Column level profiling uses REGEX expressions to scan the column names (metadata) of the select data sources.
+Column level profiling uses REGEX expressions to scan the column names (metadata) of the selected data sources.
 There are several dozen pre-configured profile expressions (like the one below) designed to identify common sensitive data types (SSN, Name, Addresses, etc).
 You also have the ability to write/import your own profile expressions.